giobongio/mars-rover/README.md

 # Technical notes

-The application is developed in PHP, using Laravel engine.
-Laravel has been chosen because it's a framework which provides very handy built-in functionalities to manage API routes, validate requests, handle authentication, create classes, perform tests, resolve dependencies, abstract database, seed tables, manage migrations.
+The application is developed in PHP, using Laravel framework.
+Laravel has been chosen because provides very handy built-in functionalities to manage API routes, validate requests, handle authentication, create classes, perform tests, resolve dependencies, abstract database, seed tables, manage migrations.

 ### Data flow
-When an API endpoint is invoked, the controller addressed from the API routing is called.
-The request is automatically validated to ensure that body is correct.
+When an API endpoint is invoked, its request is first validated (following some validation rules), to ensure that body is correct.
+If the request is correct, the controller addressed from the API routing is called.
 At the moment we have only `MarsRoverController`.
-The controller resolves the `MarsRoverControlSystemInterface`, which is the class that handles the commands sent to the rover.
-This translates the commands received from the Earth to basic commands (move forward, move backward, rotate left, rotate right) which can be executed from the rover.
-Then it resolves the `MarsRoverInterface` and requires the specific command.
+The controller resolves the `MarsRoverControlSystemInterface`, which is an entity that handles the commands sent to the rover.
+This translates the commands received to basic commands (move forward, move backward, rotate left, rotate right) executed from the rover.
+When commands are translated, the `MarsRoverInterface` is resolved and the rover instance is created.
+On creation, rover tries to retrieve the last successful position (if any).
+If no positions are available, it's required to set rover initial position.
-The Mars rover class tries to execute the command and, in case of success, persists the data by using the `PositionRepository`.
+Now it's time to run the required command.
+If the command succeeds, the rover persists the last position by using the `PositionRepository`.
 At the moment, data storage is database, but since we are using a repository we have decoupled this dependency.
-On creation, the rover tries to retrieve the last position, to set its internal data.
-If no data is available, we will need to set it before executing instructions.
+When the command is executed, the result is returned and reported to the caller as an HTTP response.

 ### Database
 The application relies on data stored on database, with the following tables:

  - **positions**: contains the list of successful positions (coordinates and direction) of the rover
- - **obstacles**: contains the list of obstacles in the grid (coordinates)
+ - **obstacles**: contains the list of obstacles in the grid (coordinates), created randomly during the installation

 ### Architecture